ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 >
 ```

-This approach is not feasible, because it makes the code harder to read and maintain, and it's also more error-prone.
+While this approach is technically possible and is acceptable, it has no effect on the rendered component and we find that it only makes the source code more difficult to write and to maintain.

 ## Resources